PrairieLearn/PrairieLearn/docs/concepts.md

 ### Elements

 Questions can use [**elements**](./elements.md) to accept student input, display diagrams, control how questions are displayed.
 Elements are pre-built interface elements for common questions, like numerical inputs, multiple choice, and more.
-If you require more flexibility ,[**custom elements**](./devElements.md) are reusable components that can be tailored to your course to create more complex questions.
+If you require more flexibility, [**custom elements**](./devElements.md) are reusable components that can be tailored to your course to create more complex questions.

 === "Integer input element"